 It isn’t the bulk our system needs, it’s the nutrients.

 People moan on and on about being bloated when really, we just need to stop treating our guts like a compost heap.

-If you can imagine your guts as your second brain then think about this, if after every meal you had to sit down for a while to let the swelling in your head reduce, would you ever go near that food again or would you most likely be shaken into rethinking your eating habits?
+If you can imagine your guts as your second brain then try to imagine the following predicament.
+If, after every meal, you had to sit down for a while to let the swelling in your head reduce, would you ever go near that food again or would you most likely be shaken into rethinking your eating habits?